What is Browse Abandonment?

 To keeping unsubscribe rate under check, segmentation needs to be exclusive of one another.

 - Exclude product page audience from category page and search page.

 - Exclude search page from the category page.

 - Exclude category page from landing page or home page.

-Main focus is to drive user deep in the funnel without bombarding them with messages.
+The main focus is to drive users deep in the funnel without bombarding them with messages.

 Product Abandonment Flow

 In the above examples, Freshphotos is sending the list of cameras customers have browsed.
 They are keeping their memory fresh.
 It’s also useful for bookmarking or sharing with some friend or someone for review.